evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ### Availability & Pricing

-This model had world premiere 14.04.2021 and deliveries started October 2021.
+This model had a world premiere on 14.04.2021, and deliveries started in October 2021.